Skip to main content

 Guide

-Frigidaire vs GE Dehumidifier: Which Is Better for Your Basement?
+Frigidaire vs GE Dehumidifier: Which Is Better for Your Home?

-Frigidaire 50-pint vs GE 45-pint dehumidifier — we tested both in damp basements.
+Frigidaire 50-pint vs GE 25-pint dehumidifier — two different sizes for different needs.
 Side-by-side comparison of performance, noise, smart features, and value.

 Independent editorial · Based on customer reviews

-Frigidaire vs GE Dehumidifier: Which Is Better for Your Basement?
+Frigidaire vs GE Dehumidifier: Which Is Better for Your Home?

 Quick Verdict